Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 Ohio State Performance Insights

-- The Buckeyes outscore opponents by 12.5 points per game (scoring 80.8 points per game to rank eighth in college basketball while giving up 68.3 per contest to rank 278th in college basketball) and have a +400 scoring differential overall.

-- With 74.8 points per game in Big Ten contests, Ohio State is averaging 6 fewer points per game in conference games compared to its season average (80.8 PPG).
+- In conference contests, Ohio State averages fewer points per contest (74.8) than its season average (80.8).

-- The Buckeyes are averaging 82.9 points per game this year when playing at home, which is 4.9 more points than they're averaging in road games (78).
+- The Buckeyes are putting up 82.9 points per game at home.
+When playing on the road, they are averaging 78 points per contest.

 JMU Performance Insights